SeisComP/seedlink/apps/3rd-party/slarchive/descriptions/slarchive.rst

 - DLOG: The old SeisComP/datalog structure for backwards compatibility

-The duration for which the data are kept in archive is controlled by the bindings parameter :confal:`keep`. slarchive itself does not clean the archive.
+The duration for which the data are kept in archive is controlled by the bindings parameter :confval:`keep`. slarchive itself does not clean the archive.
 For removing old data execute :file:`$SEISCOMP_ROOT/var/lib/slarchive/purge_datafiles`.
 A regular clean-up is suggested by ::